SivapriyaRadhakrishnan/EV-project/README.md

 # Summary

 In this project, I developed a complete end-to-end web application for charging station management and location-based recommendations, integrating both visual UI and backend intelligence.
 The goal was to simplify the management of electric vehicle (EV) charging stations, while also delivering a smooth, user-friendly experience with real-time map visualization, filtering, and station tracking.On the frontend, I built a responsive single-page application using  Vue 3 and  Bootstrap 5, allowing users to register, log in, and manage charging stations through an intuitive interface.
 Key UI features include an interactive map powered by Leaflet.js and filter panels with support for connector types, power range, and station status.The backend is powered by Node.js and Express, featuring a secure JWT-based authentication system and RESTful APIs for station management.
 All user and station data is stored in  MongoDB Atlas, and the app was deployed using  Render.
+# Live Website:
+Anyone can visit and use the deployed application at https://ev-project-frontend.onrender.com without needing to set it up locally.
 # Requirements

 | Requirement                | Used For                                     |